 - Inpatient or Residential Behavioral Health Facility Services

 - Outpatient Infusion/Chemotherapy

 - Surgical Services (Outpatient or ASC)

 - Urgent Care

 Appointment Wait Times

-The rule proposes adopting appointment wait time standards, which include a shortlist of service categories informed by Medicare Advantage.
-The proposed categories are
+The rule proposes adopting standard appointment wait times for a shortlist of service categories informed by Medicare Advantage.
+The proposed specialties and appointment wait times include